organicmaps/organicmaps/README.md

 A community-led free & open source maps app based on [OpenStreetMap](https://www.openstreetmap.org) data and reinforced with commitment to transparency, privacy and being not-for-profit.
 CoMaps is a fork/spin-off of Organic Maps, which in turn is a fork of Maps.ME.

+There are apps for Android and iOS (and ARM macOS).
+An alpha linux / macOS Qt desktop version, which is also suitable for linux phones.

 **We're working on getting first app releases out soon, please stay tuned!**

 <!--